-By storing resources in the repository, JasperReports Server makes it easy and reliable to share resources like images, style templates, and subreports among reports.
+By storing resources in the repository, JasperReports Server makes it easy and reliable to share resources such as images, style templates, and subreports among reports.
 The repository mimics a folder and file structure, so references to external files can be handled as references to external resources in the repository.

-In versions of JasperReports Server before 5.5, the JasperReports used the repo:syntax.
-As of 5.5, this is no longer necessary, and regular file paths are recognized and managed within the repository.
+The repo:syntax used in some previous versions is no longer required; regular file paths are recognized and managed within the repository.

 Absolute references are the URIs of resources in the JRXML of a report.
 A path may refer to the file system where the JRXML was created, but when uploaded to the server, it refers to folders in the repository.